jlevy/og-equity-compensation/README.md

 earlier than you would otherwise.
 This will have [tax implications](#83b-elections).

-🔸 However, the company has the right to repurchase the *unvested* shares, at the lower of the price or the fair market value of the shares, if you quit working for the company.
+🔸 However, the company has the right to repurchase the *unvested* shares, at the price paid or the fair market value of the shares (whichever is lower), if you quit working for the company.
 The company will typically repurchase the unvested shares should you leave the company before the stock you’ve purchased vests.

 ### RSUs